Multiplexed photon number measurement: Density Matrix Elements

 We prepare the storage mode state in a coherent state with an amplitude $\beta = -1.7$, and probe the multiplexing qubit during a time $t$ with a drive at the frequency $f_\mathrm{mp}-\Delta_\mathrm{mp}$ before doing a Wigner tomography.
 For various times $t$ and detunings $\Delta_\mathrm{mp}$, we compute the density matrix of the storage mode using Eq.~(\ref{eq:density_matrix}).
 One can fit the time evolution of $|\rho_\mathrm{nm}|/\sqrt{\rho_\mathrm{nn}\rho_\mathrm{mm}}$ with a decreasing exponential function.
 The extracted decoherence rate $\Gamma_\mathrm{d,s}^{nm}(\Delta_\mathrm{mp})$ is then compared to the theoretical value.

-In Ref.~\cite{Sarlette2020}, we show that an exact, infinite-order adiabatic elimination of the multiplexing qubit probed with a single frequency drive is possible under the assumption that there is no photon loss in the storage mode.
-They show that the decoherence rate between the Fock state $|n\rangle$ and $|m\rangle$ due to the measurement is given by the highest eigenvalue of the following matrix
+In Ref.~\cite{Sarlette2020a}, we show that an exact, infinite-order adiabatic elimination of the multiplexing qubit probed with a single frequency drive is possible under the assumption that there is no photon loss in the storage mode.
+It shows that the decoherence rate between the Fock state $|n\rangle$ and $|m\rangle$ due to the measurement is given by the highest eigenvalue, which are all negatives, of the following matrix \begin{widetext}

-with $\tilde{\chi} = \dfrac{n+m}{2}2\pi\chi_\mathrm{s,mp}$.
-Fig.~\ref{fig:single_drive} shows the measured density matrix decoherence rates $\Gamma_\mathrm{d,s}^{nm}$ and the above theory for $n$ and $m$ going from $0$ to $4$ (with an offset corresponding to the natural dephasing rate in Eq.~(\ref{eq:decoherence_natdephasing})).
+\end{widetext} Fig.~\ref{fig:single_drive} shows the measured density matrix decoherence rates $\Gamma_\mathrm{d,s}^{nm}$ and the above theory for $n$ and $m$ going from $0$ to $4$ (with an offset corresponding to the natural dephasing rate in Eq.~(\ref{eq:decoherence_natdephasing})).
 As expected in a regime with resolved resonance peaks $(2\pi \chi_\mathrm{s,mp} |m-n| > \Gamma_\mathrm{2,mp})$, the decoherence rate $\Gamma_\mathrm{d,s}^{nm}$ between Fock states $|n\rangle$ and $|m\rangle$ is larger when the single drive probes whether there are $n$ photons or $m$ photons with a moderate drive amplitude $\Omega$ (dependence on $\Omega$ not shown here).
 For much larger drive amplitude $\Omega$, one can increase the decoherence rate $\Gamma_\mathrm{d,s}^{nm}$ by driving with a detuning $\Delta_\mathrm{mp}=(n+m)\chi_\mathrm{s,mp}/2$, similarly to dispersive qubit readout which is optimal for information extraction at large drive power and for a drive frequency detuned by $\chi_\mathrm{s,mp}/2$.
 In fact this regime would become particularly attractive for poorly resolved resonances as a function of photon number $(2\pi \chi_\mathrm{s,mp} |m-n| < \Gamma_\mathrm{2,mp})$.
-Premises of this effect are visible on Fig.~\ref{fig:single_drive}, as the maximal decoherence rate occurs at a detuning slightly closer to $(n+m)\chi_\mathrm{s,mp}/2$, with a stronger effect for small $|m-n|$, both in theory and in the experimental data.
+Premises of this effect are visible on Fig.~\ref{fig:single_drive}, as the maximal decoherence rate occurs at a detuning slightly closer to $(n+m)\chi_\mathrm{s,mp}/2$, with a stronger effect for small $|m-n|$, both in theory and in the experimental observations.
 The small discrepancy between theory and experiment, in particular the asymmetry as a function of $n$ and $m$, may be explained by the photon loss rate of the storage mode, which is not captured in the simplified theoretical model.

-\subsubsection{Multiplexed measurement vs single tone measurement}
+\subsection{Multiplexed measurement vs single tone measurement}